Where you lose your job due to circumstances such as the closure of the

 form RP50* as follows:

-- If your employer is unable to pay your redundancy lump sum, he should sign the RP50.They should also submit a letter from an accountant or solicitor stating they are unable to pay and accepting liability for 100% of the lump sum (85% for a dismissal in 2012) owing to the Social Insurance Fund.
-Documentary evidence such as audited accounts should also be
+- If your employer is unable to pay your redundancy lump sum, they should sign the RP50.They should also submit a letter from an accountant or solicitor stating they are unable to pay and accepting liability for 100% of the lump sum owing to the Social Insurance Fund.
+Documentary evidence such as audited accounts should also be included.

 - If your employer refuses to pay your redundancy lump sum or if there is a dispute about redundancy you can bring a claim to the Workplace Relations Commission.
 You must use the online complaint form available This must be done within one year of your dismissal.
 To apply for your lump